The-Zhou-Lab/SeedGerm-VIG/README.md

 We recommend users install the latest Anaconda Python distribution

+## Key notes before installing python dependencies:
+• The pipeline performed via jupyter notebooks is only tested with Nvidia GPUs.
+• It's needed to install CUDA and cuDNN according to the GPU driver.
+• This pipeline was validated with the TensorFlow-compatiable CUDA.

 ## Some dependencies of the Jupyter notebooks: <br>
+Python = 3.7.12; <br>
 TensorFlow = 2.2; <br>
 Scikit-image = 0.16.2; <br>
 Matplotlib = 3.5.3; <br>